h1ds/h1ds/doc/intro/install.rst

-    The Ubuntu virtualenv package only causes  a problem when it is used with  sudo, which  is required  when deploying  a production  server (e.g. when  we need to  restart Apache).
+    The Ubuntu virtualenv package only causes  a problem when it is used with  sudo, which  is required  when deploying  a production  server (e.g. when we  need to reload the webserver).
 If  you are looking to run H1DS  just on  your own computer  you might be  able to  use the Ubuntu package.
 However, to  keep things  simple here  we'll assume virtualenv has been installed via pip.

-Now add the following to both your ``~/.bashrc`` and ``~/.profile`` files, replacing my_username with   your  own   username  (you   can  use   whatever  you   like  for ``$WORKON_HOME``, it will be where all your virtualenvs are stored):
+Now  add the  following to  both your  ``~/.bashrc`` and  ``~/.profile`` files, replacing  ``my_username`` with  your own  username (you  can use whatever  you like  for  ``$WORKON_HOME``,  it will  be  where all  your virtualenvs are stored):

 .. code-block:: bash